TREASURIES-US long-term yields hit fresh nine-month highs after data

 Aug 3 (Reuters) - U.S. long-term Treasury yields hit nine-month highs on Thursday after employment and other economic data pointed to easing inflation, maintaining their high levels in the afternoon.

-A deluge of Treasury supply in part explains the rise in yields.
-On Wednesday, the Treasury Department announced a $103 billion offering to refinance roughly $84 billion in Treasury notes and bonds due on Aug.
+A deluge of Treasury supply lies in part behind the rise in yields.
+On Wednesday, the Treasury Department announced a $103 million offering to refinance roughly $84 billion in Treasury notes and bonds due on Aug.
 15.

 The Treasury Department plans to auction $42 billion in three-year notes US3YT=RR on Aug.
 8, $38 billion in 10-year notes on Aug.
 9 and $23 billion in 30-year bonds on Aug.
 10.